kokes/sqlfs/README.md

 ### Why?

-1. A single database file is very portable, copying many slow files may be a bit problematic when using external or network storage.
+1. A single database file is very portable, copying many small files may be a bit problematic when using external or network storage.
-3. Using a database will allow for a relatively simple versioning mechanism.
+2. Using a database will allow for a relatively simple versioning mechanism.
+3. Sometimes you want an in-memory filesystem to mock stuff.
 4. Hey, it was fun.

 This is not about performance (it's performing fairly poorly at the moment), more about usability and portability.